World Refugee Day #culturebuildsbridges

 As part of the ArtReach led Journeys 2018 project, MIGRATE presents new photography exploring global migration by eight international photographers: Alice Aedy • Cyrus Mahboubian • Ellie Kealey • Jack Harries • Tom Skipp • Rhiannon Adam • Vassilis Mathioudakis • Wolf James.
 Despite its staggering scale, living in the UK makes people largely detached from the ongoing refugee crisis that has swept across continental Europe.
 This exhibition hopes to encourage dialogue and raise more awareness of the crisis among British people.

 Title of the event: Journeys 2018 Queer Café Takeover

 Dates and time: Wednesday 20th June 2018, 8pm – 9:30pm

-Location: HOME, Café Bar, 2, Tony Wilson Place, Manchester M15 4FN, [UK] Description: ArtReach through Journeys 2018 have teamed up with Lesbian Immigration Support Group (LISG) to bring you an evening celebrating diversity and the rights of LGBTQ+ asylum seekers and refugees in Manchester, through live music from young Eritrean singer Neda Naser, great art, craft activities and a quiz.
+Location: HOME, Café Bar, 2, Tony Wilson Place, Manchester M15 4FN, [UK] Description: ArtReach through Journeys 2018 have teamed up with the Lesbian Immigration Support Group (LISG) to bring you an evening celebrating diversity and the rights of LGBTQ+ asylum seekers and refugees in Manchester.
+Enjoy the evening with live music from young Eritrean singer Neda Naser, great art, craft activities and a quiz.